This blog post has been updated by Kristina Rust, Career Consultant on May 10, 2024 for relevancy, inclusivity, and formatting.

 Sit Down and Reflect

+Perhaps you’re still a little jetlagged or you’ve been adjusted for a while now.
+Either way, it is important for you to sit down and reflect on what you’ve gained from this experience.
 While you were having fun abroad, chances are you learned a lot from your time there.
 You learned more than just language skills or the best foods in Spain!
 While adjusting to a new country, you were improving your skills in many areas that companies are looking for in an employee.
+Some skills you may have gained can include openness, curiosity, global competency, problem solving, and decision-making, which align with NACE's Career Readiness Competencies.

-However, the value of your experience extends beyond your time in the classroom.
+However, the value of your experience also extends beyond your time in the classroom.
 Think about your time exploring a new city or culture—did you ever get lost or figure out a complicated train system?
 Or perhaps met someone new?
 Take a moment to ask yourself a few more questions: What was my biggest lesson while traveling?
 What obstacles did I overcome?
 What am I most proud of doing?

 Sell The Value of Your Experience

-Now that you’ve thought in depth about your experience, it’s time to articulate why these skills make you a competitive candidate.
+After you’ve thought in depth about your experience, it’s time to articulate why these skills make you a competitive candidate.

 Be sure to treat your study abroad just like a job experience on your resume.
 For this reason, it can go under the “Experience” or “Education” section on your resume.
-Underneath the program name, location and dates, you should include detailed bullets that answer the above questions.
-When writing your bullets, be sure to not just include the skill you’ve gained, but more importantly, how you gained said skill.
-The example below is a common mistake found on resumes:
+Underneath the program name, location and dates, you should include detailed bullet points that answer the above questions.
+Be sure to not just include the skill you’ve gained, but more importantly, how you gained said skill.

-• Gained skills in communication and global competency
+- Gained skills in communication and global competency

-• Enhanced communication skills by navigating five new international cities and interacting with native speakers
+- Enhanced communication skills by navigating five new international cities and interacting with native speakers

-• Developed global competency through immersion of the Spanish culture and language while living with a host family in Madrid
+- Developed global competency through immersion of the Spanish culture and language while living with a host family in Madrid

 Other skills you can consider include:

-• Foreign Language
+- Foreign Language

-• Problem Solving
+- Problem Solving

-• Exposure to Diversity
+- Exposure to Diversity

-• Awareness in Global Issues
+- Awareness in Global Issues

-• Budgeting
+- Budgeting

-• Organization and Travel Planning
+- Organization and Travel Planning

-• Independence
+- Independence

-• Adaptability
+- Adaptability

-• Intercultural Communication
+- Intercultural Communication

 If you put foreign language skills down on your resume, your level of proficiency should be clear and honest.
 Don’t write that you are fluent in a language unless you’d be comfortable proving that to an employer in person.
 However, you do not have to be fluent to put a language on your resume.
 You can indicate your level of proficiency with the following terms: Elementary, Intermediate, Fluent or Native.
 You can also indicate if these levels differ based on Speaking, Writing, or Reading.